The Truth About Foam Egg Carton Recycling

 The Pros and Cons of Foam Egg Cartons

-The pros: Foam egg cartons are lightweight, cushion eggs well during transport, and are inexpensive to produce.
-Recycling them conserves resources and reduces waste in landfills.
+Pros: Foam cartons are very light, cushion eggs well during transport, and are inexpensive to manufacture.
+In theory, recycling them could conserve resources and reduce landfill waste.

 Are Foam Egg Cartons Recyclable?
 The Short Answer